o2r-project/o2r-meta/README.md

 # (4) Harvester tool:

-Collects OAI-PMH metadata from catalogues, data registries and repositories and parses them to assist the completion of a metadata set such as the one in o2r.
+Collects OAI-PMH metadata from catalogues, data registries and repositories and parses them to assist the completion of a metadata set.
 _Note, that this tool is currently only a demo._